preemptive/protected-adventureworks/README.md

 To build and deploy the web service:

+1. Open the IIS Manager (`inetmgr`).
+2. Ensure [IIS' Default Web Site](https://superuser.com/questions/825580/what-exactly-is-default-website) is present.
+If not, [follow these instructions to re-create it](https://stackoverflow.com/a/30083183/2137382).
+3. For the Default Web Site, [enable Anonymous Authentication through the Application Pool identity](https://stackoverflow.com/questions/10418669/hosting-asp-net-in-iis7-gives-access-is-denied/16938687#16938687).
-1. Run Visual Studio 2017 as an administrator (needed to publish the service to IIS).
+4. Run Visual Studio 2017 as an administrator (needed to publish the service to IIS).
-2. Open the `AdventureWorksInternal.sln` solution file and expand the *AdventureWorksSalesService* project node in Solution Explorer.
+5. Open the `AdventureWorksInternal.sln` solution file and expand the *AdventureWorksSalesService* project node in Solution Explorer.
-3. (*Optional*) If using Application Insights, open the `ApplicationInsights.config` file and replace the comment between the `<InstrumentationKey>` tags with the Application Insights instrumentation key for the web service.
+6. (*Optional*) If using Application Insights, open the `ApplicationInsights.config` file and replace the comment between the `<InstrumentationKey>` tags with the Application Insights instrumentation key for the web service.
-4. Open the `Web.config` file and locate the `<connectionStrings>` node.
+7. Open the `Web.config` file and locate the `<connectionStrings>` node.
 Within the connection strings for  both `SalesEntities` and `CustomerManagement`, replace the following substrings as follows:
   * Replace `INSERT_SQL_INSTANCE_NAME_HERE` with the name of your SQL Server instance (e.g., `.\SQLEXPRESS` for a locally-hosted SQL Server Express).
   * Replace `INSERT_SQL_LOGIN_HERE` with the name of the SQL Server login you created when setting up the database.
   * Replace `INSERT_SQL_PASSWORD_HERE` with the plain-text password for the SQL Server login.
-5. Right click on the *AdventureWorksSalesService* project node and select *Publish...*.
+8. Right click on the *AdventureWorksSalesService* project node and select *Publish...*.
-6. Select *IIS, FTP, etc* and click *Publish*.
+9. Select *IIS, FTP, etc* and click *Publish*.
-7. In the Publish profile dialog, enter the following for the Connection page:
+10. In the Publish profile dialog, enter the following for the Connection page:
   * *Publish method*: *Web Deploy*
   * *Server*: `localhost`
   * *Site name*: `Default Web Site/Sales`
-8. Click *Next*.
+11. Click *Next*.
-9. Ensure the *Configuration* is set to *Release*.
+12. Ensure the *Configuration* is set to *Release*.
-10. Click *Save*.
+13. Click *Save*.
-11. Visual Studio builds and publishes the web service to your local IIS instance.
+14. Visual Studio builds and publishes the web service to your local IIS instance.
-12. Verify the web service is available by opening a web browser and browsing to [`http://localhost/Sales/Authentication.svc`](http://localhost/Sales/Authentication.svc).
+15. Verify the web service is available by opening a web browser and browsing to [`http://localhost/Sales/Authentication.svc`](http://localhost/Sales/Authentication.svc).
 The browser should display a "You have created a service" page.

 To build and test the desktop client without Runtime Check protection: